awsdocs/amazon-emr-management-guide/doc_source/on-demand-capacity-reservations.md

     }
 ```

-You can also use the EMR CLI to create an instance\-fleet based cluster using capacity reservations first\.
+You can also use the Amazon EMR CLI to create an instance\-fleet based cluster using capacity reservations first\.

 ```
-aws emr create-cluster \
+aws Amazon EMR create-cluster \
 --name "use-CR-first-cluster" \
 --release-label emr-5.30.0 \
 --service-role EMR_DefaultRole \